Lady Gaga: 2024–present: Joker: Folie à Deux and Mayhem

-Gaga was the featured artist for season two of the online video game Fortnite spin-off, Fortnite Festival, which ran from February to April 2024.
-She became engaged to venture capitalist Michael Polansky that April, four years after they began dating.
-In July, she performed a rendition of Zizi Jeanmaire's "Mon truc en plumes" at the 2024 Summer Olympics opening ceremony in Paris.
-Gaga released the single "Die with a Smile", a duet with Bruno Mars, on August 16, 2024.
-In addition to topping the Billboard Global 200 for 18 weeks, it made Gaga the first act to achieve multiple US number-one songs in the 2000s, 2010s, and 2020s.
-At the 67th Annual Grammy Awards, the song earned the award for Best Pop Duo/Group Performance, making her the first artist to win the category three times.

 Gaga starred as Harleen "Lee" Quinzel alongside Joaquin Phoenix in Todd Phillips's musical psychological thriller Joker: Folie à Deux, the sequel to his 2019 film Joker.
 It premiered at the 81st Venice International Film Festival and was released theatrically in October 2024.
 While the film was a critical and commercial failure, Gaga's performance was better received, with critics finding her to be underused.
 Songs recorded by her and Phoenix for the film were included on an accompanying soundtrack album.
 Gaga additionally produced a companion album to the film, titled Harlequin, which was released on September 27, 2024.
 She and Polansky co-wrote four of its tracks.
+The two also created an associated concert film, Lady Gaga in Harlequin Live: One Night Only, released on December 24, 2025.